karenrni/Analyzing-Torontos-Speeders/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the ChatGPT-4o, including graphing and some conceptual assistance.
+Aspects of the code were written with the help of the ChatGPT-4o, including graphing, debugging, and some conceptual assistance.
 It is available in `other/llm_usage`.

 ## Data Reproducibility